chitalepushkar/expert_search_tool/README.md

 }
 ```

-2. List users: This endpoint returns a list of users along with each user's short web url,  friend count.
+2. List users: This endpoint returns a list of users along with each user's short web url, friend count.<br/>
 Endpoint: GET: `/users`<br/>

 A sample request looks something like this: